 Stir-fry Snow Peas with Broccoli and Mushrooms recipe, comments, and photos were shared with me by Karen Calanchini, Food Stylist and Photographer, of Redding, CA.

-2 to 3 handfuls of snow peas, dried ends cut off (if necessary)
+- 2 to 3 handfulls of snow peas, dried ends cut off (if necessary)

-4 medium-size Shitake mushrooms, rinsed and sliced to medium thickness
+- 4 medium-size Shitake mushrooms, rinsed and sliced into medium thickness

 Fill a large bowl with water and ice cubes; set aside.